Skip to content

 database are passed as-is.
 Data passed will be transferred as-is to the plugin.

-All other query options like `order_by`, `offset` and `limit` are ignored for this action.
+All other query options like `order_by`, `offset`, `limit`, and any

 Raises NotSupportedError if the provider does not support raw queries.